BrentGrammer/PROGNOTES/ComputerScience/BigO.md

 - Linear - 1 unit of work more for each input added

-- QuasiLinear - n logn - Slightly more than linear - Sorting.
+- QuasiLinear - n log n - Slightly more than linear - Sorting.
 Merge Sort Quick Sort, Heap Sort. divide and conquer strategies.
 Halve the amount of space you need to search, but you need to search the whole space each time - go over n chars, halve how much you need to do then go over n chars and halve that, etc.
+  - The log n is a little extra on top of O(N) since we pass through the list one time but sorting has a bit of runtime overhead.

 - Quadratic - handshake problem - each new person has to shake everyone's hand in room